Skip to main content

 • For Infants, Young Children, and Vulnerable Individuals:

 • Infants, young children, pregnant individuals, elderly people, and those with weakened immune systems are at higher risk for complications.
-Seek medical advice promptly for diarrhea in these groups, especially if symptoms are severe or last more than a day.
+Seek medical advice promptly for Diarrhoea in these groups, especially if symptoms are severe or last more than a day.

 Treatment Options